equalitie/Caislean/doc/role-doc/tls.md

     cd /home/user/caislean_admin/tls/

 Create the root CA certificate.
-It will be used both by the VPN server to authenticate the connecting clients, as well as by the clients to authenticate the server.
+It will be used both by the VPN server to authenticate the connecting clients and  by the clients to authenticate the server.

     umask 0077